Is A-List status worth it on Southwest? We give a rundown of the benefits and tips for earning it faster.

 Fly 100 one-way revenue flights or earn 125,000 tier-qualifying points within one calendar year

-Bring a companion with you for just the taxes and fees on any Southwest flight
+Bring a companion for free (not including taxes and fees) on any Southwest flight

-In order to qualify for A-List status, Southwest travelers must fly 25 Southwest Airlines one-way qualifying flights or earn 35,000 tier-qualifying Southwest Rapid Rewards points per calendar year.
-Southwest defines a one-way qualifying flight as a one-way revenue trip on Southwest Airlines, traveling from an origin city to a destination city.
+In order to qualify for A-List status, Southwest travelers must fly 25 one-way qualifying flights on Southwest Airlines or earn 35,000 tier-qualifying Southwest Rapid Rewards points per calendar year.
+Southwest defines a one-way qualifying flight as a one-way revenue trip traveling from an origin city to a destination city.
 Any intermediate stops and/or connections along the way do not count as additional segments.

-For instance, a flight from Austin, Texas, to Omaha, Nebraska, which stops in St. Louis, Missouri, would only count as a single one-way qualifying flight.
-Tier-qualifying points are earned by spending on Southwest Rapid Rewards credit cards or Southwest revenue flights.
+For instance, a flight from Austin, Texas, to Omaha, Nebraska, which stops in St. Louis, Missouri, would count only as a single one-way qualifying flight.
+You earn tier-qualifying points spending on Southwest Rapid Rewards credit cards or Southwest revenue flights.

 A-List status grants you access to a few valuable airline perks, including:

-- Guaranteed priority boarding – Since seats aren’t assigned on Southwest Airlines, early boarders get a huge advantage in selecting their favorite seats and grabbing the overhead bin space before everyone else.
+- Guaranteed priority boarding: Since seats aren’t assigned on Southwest Airlines, early boarders get a huge advantage in selecting their favorite seats and grabbing the overhead bin space before everyone else.
 You can purchase a spot at the front of the line for $30 to $50, depending on the flight.
 However, Southwest Airlines automatically assigns priority boarding privileges to Southwest travelers who hold A-List elite status.
-At this cost to upgrade, this priority boarding perk’s financial value adds up quickly, especially for frequent Southwest travelers.
+This priority boarding perk’s financial value adds up quickly, especially for frequent Southwest travelers.

-- Priority check-in and security access lanes (where available) – A-List travelers get access to shorter screening lines through security.
-This privilege is printed onto your boarding passes to alert airport security of your expedited screening privileges.
+- Priority check-in and security access lanes (where available): A-List travelers get access to shorter screening lines through security.
+This privilege is printed on your boarding passes to alert airport security of your expedited screening privileges.

 A-List Preferred status

 The next tier up on the Southwest elite status totem pole is A-List Preferred.
-In order to qualify for A-List Preferred status, Southwest travelers must fly 50 Southwest Airlines one-way qualifying flights or earn 70,000 tier-qualifying Southwest Rapid Rewards points per calendar year.
+In order to qualify for A-List Preferred status, Southwest travelers must fly 50 one-way qualifying flights on Southwest Airlines or earn 70,000 tier-qualifying Southwest Rapid Rewards points per calendar year.

 In addition to enjoying all of the A-List perks listed above, A-List Preferred members also have access to:

-- Free in-flight Wi-Fi on equipped planes – Though not every Southwest flight comes equipped with Wi-Fi, A-List Preferred members can enjoy free Wi-Fi service on flights that have it.
+- Free in-flight Wi-Fi on equipped planes: Though not every Southwest flight comes equipped with Wi-Fi, A-List Preferred members can enjoy it for free on flights that have it.

 It’s important to note that Companion Pass status is separate from A-List or A-List Preferred status.
-To qualify for a Southwest Companion Pass, travelers must earn 125,000 Companion Pass qualifying points or fly 100 Southwest Airlines qualifying one-way flights per calendar year.
+To qualify for a Southwest Companion Pass, travelers must earn 125,000 Companion Pass qualifying points or fly 100 qualifying one-way flights on Southwest Airlines per calendar year.

 Southwest’s Companion Pass is a legendary perk in the world of aviation travel, unmatched by any other airline’s companion pass program.
-Lucky holders of the Companion Pass are able to designate one travel companion to fly for free on any flight the pass holder takes, only paying the mandatory taxes and fees on the ticket.
+Lucky holders of the Companion Pass are able to designate one travel companion to fly for free on any flight the pass holder takes, and the pass holder covers only the mandatory taxes and fees on the ticket.

 Shortcuts to Southwest A-List status

-While the new welcome offer is the easiest route to earn the Companion Pass, there aren’t many easy shortcuts for earning A-List or A-List Preferred status if you need a business card or plan on applying after March 10, 2021.
+There aren’t many easy shortcuts for earning A-List or A-List Preferred status if you have a business card or plan on applying for one.
 If that’s the case, though, we have a few suggestions for obtaining elite status faster with Southwest:

-- Buy Business Select fares – You can quickly reach the 35,000-point threshold by consistently buying Southwest’s highest-priced tickets, which earn 12 tier-qualifying points per dollar spent.
-And since Southwest removed the $10,000 spending cap for earning tier qualifying points through Southwest rewards card spending (normally maxed at 15,000 points) through December 2021, you could earn even more points with this method.
+- Buy Business Select fares: You can quickly reach the 35,000-point threshold by consistently buying Southwest’s highest-priced tickets, which earn 12 tier-qualifying points per dollar spent.
 While it may not always make economic sense to achieve A-List status this way, it could be a good deal if you find discounted fares in Business Select class or you’re already flying Business Select for the perks.

-- Get a status match – From time to time, Southwest allows travelers to participate in a “status match” challenge once they show proof of elite status with another domestic airline.
-Travelers receive temporary A-List status for a few months, and they must complete three qualifying round-trip flights or six qualifying one-way flights within 90 days of their enrollment.
-If they complete the challenge, then Southwest will extend their status by 12 months.
+- Get a status match: From time to time, Southwest allows travelers to participate in a “status match” challenge once they show proof of elite status with another domestic airline.
+Travelers receive temporary A-List status for a few months, and they must book or complete two qualifying round-trip flights or four qualifying one-way flights (or earn 5,333 points from qualifying flights booked or flown) within 120 days of their enrollment.
+If they complete the challenge, Southwest will extend their status for 12 months.

-- Get status early in the year – You can score up to an extra year of A-List status if you earn it at the beginning of the calendar year.
+- Get status early in the year: You can score up to an extra year of A-List status if you earn it at the beginning of the calendar year.
 Once you cross the 25-flight or 35,000-point threshold requirement and earn A-List status, you begin enjoying the benefits immediately.
-Your A-List status lasts through the remainder of the calendar year in which you earned the status, as well as the entire calendar year following the year in which you qualified.
-In other words, if you earn A-List status in 2021, you will enjoy the benefits all the way through Dec.
-31, 2022.
+Your A-List status lasts through the remainder of the calendar year in which you earned it, as well as the entire calendar year following the year in which you qualified.
+In other words, if you earn A-List status in 2022, you will enjoy the benefits all the way through Dec.
+31, 2023.

-Southwest is a fantastic airline for both professional and leisure travelers alike, even without the elite status perks and benefits.
-But with all the additional perks of A-List and A-List preferred membership, as well as the fantastic potential savings a Companion Pass can offer, Southwest is a clear no-brainer for any traveler who needs flexibility and comfort without breaking the bank.
+Southwest is a fantastic airline for both professional and leisure travelers, even without the elite status perks and benefits.
+But with all the additional perks of A-List and A-List preferred membership, as well as the big potential savings a Companion Pass can offer, Southwest is a clear no-brainer for any traveler who needs flexibility and comfort without breaking the bank.